Managing Risks Protecting people and our business

 We use tools to help prioritize risks and opportunities, including a sustainability materiality assessment, assessment of representative products and a stakeholder engagement process.

 In addition, our Global Sustainability team works with business partners and experts to assess the importance of potential social and environmental risks and opportunities to our business and external stakeholders, including suppliers and the people who make our products.
 These include the risks that climate and environmental impacts could pose to our business.
 The team uses tools to help prioritize risks and opportunities, including a sustainability materiality assessment, assessment of representative products and a stakeholder engagement process.
 For these materiality and other risk assessments, we consider such factors as the magnitude, likelihood and time horizon of potential impacts on our business and stakeholders.
+We also develop country-specific strategies that take local context into consideration while developing our program and addressing key issues.

 In 2016, our Internal Audit team conducted comprehensive risk assessments of the management of social and environmental issues at both tier 1 and tier 2 suppliers.
 Their goal was to identify risks impacting our business and evaluate the response in place to mitigate those risks.
 These results have been integrated into our programs.